spiral/docs/docs/en/console/commands.md

 $status = $this->secret('User password');
 ```

-To write a message as an information output:
+To write a message as information output:

 ```php
 $this->info('Some message');